 Plus ONe.
 Bon Iver, Skinny Love

 Because I’m a giver and singing it all out and leaving your words and heart on the table can be exactly what we need.
 Brene Brown said in her podcast- well I didn’t actually listen to this episode, but my true friend Cat told me about it.
 Apparently, we need to complete a stress cycle.
 We can’t just get stressed out and then drop it.
 We have to finish it out.
-We have to release the stress form our body.
-We gotta get rid of that tension and shit so we don’t absorb all the bad stuff.
+We have to release the stress from our body.
+We gotta get rid of that tension and shit so we don’t absorb all the toxic stuff.
 Cat said Brene Brown said- that to get out of the stress cycle, we can move or sing or cry or scream.
 Or all of the above.
 Let’s do all of the above.

 I love you.
 I hope you are reading because you need sustenance and that I am able to offer a minute of relief.
-Peace out from the dining area of this 48 year old’s condo to your precious soul.
+Peace out.
+From the dining area of this 48 year old’s condo to your precious soul.
 Amen.

 if you are interested in reading more of my heartbreak story start here with The Bathtub.